Morita equivalences for Zhu's algebra: Mode Transition Algebras

-In \cite{DGK2} we have explained how to associate to every vertex operator algebra $V$ its \emph{mode transition algebra} which is a bigraded, associative algebra.
-More precisely, where $\UV$ is the universal enveloping algebra of $V$, which is naturally graded (see \cite{DGK2}).
+we have explained how to associate to every VOA $V$ its \emph{mode transition algebra} which is a bigraded, associative algebra.
+More precisely, where $\UV$ is the universal enveloping algebra of $V$, which is naturally graded (see \cite{DGK2}), and $\PhiL$ is the induction functor (see \eqref{eq:PhiL} or \cite[Definition 3.1.1]{DGK2}).
 The multiplication on $\Ac$ is denoted $\star$ and, although not necessarily unital, it satisfies